10 tips on camping in a roof top tent

 A very important tip when parking your vehicle is to park the car at a level surface, this can in some places be quite difficult as some camping areas have uneven ground in some places.

-If the car is parked at a small incline you and your significant other may find yourself cramped in one corner of the tent when waking up.
+If the car is parked at a slight incline you and your significant other may find yourself cramped in one corner of the tent when waking up.
 If there is no option but to park in an uneven area make sure to park so that the incline favors you, in other words, make sure that your head is elevated otherwise you will risk waking up with a massive headache.

 Choose the perfect view.